seo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agency

 Linking Out

-A strategy that has been adopted by many designers lately is called “linking out.”
+A link building strategy that has been adopted by many designers lately is called “linking out.”
 This means that one page, upon linking to another page or website, will place the website’s link within proximity of the first page’s link.

 The idea behind this tactic is that linking out increases the likelihood that an automated crawler will find it and follow both links back to their respective destinations.